Random minibatch subgradient algorithms for convex problems with functional constraints

 To solve the convex problem with functional constraints~\eqref{eq-problem}, we first propose a subgradient method with \textit{parallel} random minibatch feasibility updates.
-More precisely, our first algorithm is a parallel minibatch extension of the algorithm proposed in~\cite{Ned:11}.
-Let $x_{k-1}$ be available at iteration $k$, and define the update:
+More precisely, our first algorithm is a parallel minibatch extension of the algorithm proposed in~\cite{Ned:11}, leading to the following iterative process: